 (c) if the owner fails to satisfy the builder as mentioned in paragraph (a) or (b) within 10 working days of receipt of a notice under that paragraph, to terminate the contract or the variation, as the case may be, by notice in writing given to the owner within a further 10 working days.

-(4) The Disputes Tribunal may approve a form of contract submitted to it for its opinion on whether any provision is in breach of subsection (1)(b) and a provision in a form so approved must not be called in question under that subsection.
+(4) The State Administrative Tribunal may approve a form of contract submitted to the Building Commissioner for an opinion on whether any provision is in breach of subsection (1)(b) and a provision in a form so approved must not be called in question under that subsection.

 (5) Forms of contract for various kinds of home building work may be prescribed which are to be taken to comply with all the requirements of this Act.

-(6) This section is enforceable under section 21 and not otherwise.
+(6) This section is enforceable as referred to in section 17 and not otherwise.

 [Section 15 amended by No. 76 of 2000 s.
 50 and 57; No. 37 of 2002 s.
-20.]
+20; No. 16 of 2011 s.
+115.]

 15A.
 Misleading or deceptive conduct